Sunrise Hospital Kochi: Overview

 The hospital is about 23 km from Cochin international Airport, located in Kakkanad and is accessible through the Seaport-Airport Road.
 The hospital complex is spread over 1.5 acres with a built-up area of 100,000 sq.ft.
 Sunrise Hospital has 40 medical departments and specialties with shoulder & upper limb surgery, reproductive medicine, gastroenterology, pulmonology, cardiovascular surgery, autism treatment and other developmental disorders, gynaecology & obstetrics, urology, obesity & diabetic surgery and plastic surgery etc.

-Other Services

-Sunrise Hospital is engaged in providing community outreach programs in schools, villages and civilian bodies about preventive medicine and healthy lifestyle.